Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 There are approximately 52 million people in the U.S. over the age of 65 and that number is expected to increase to 95 million by 2060.
-As Americans live longer, the need for long-term care living facilities grows.
-Unfortunately, elder abuse occurs in these types of facilities so family members and their elderly loved one need to know what to do to prevent elder abuse.
+As Americans live longer, the need for long-term care facilities and nursing homes grows.
+Unfortunately, elder abuse occurs in these types of facilities so preventing elder abuse is a concern for family members and their elderly loved ones.

 Slip and fall accidents can happen at any time and any place.
 Sometimes it is just that, an accident plain and simple.
 Other times, it may be due to the negligence of another party.
 Whatever the cause, the elderly – those 65 and older – are at a greater risk to fall and suffer a serious, sometimes life-threatening, injury.Elderly: 29 million falls.
 800,000 hospitalizations.
 28,000 deaths.
 Click To Tweet